Dr Sujata Singh

 Members of the primary care community team may visit patients who are confined to their homes and unable to attend surgery.
 If you require help from the team, or you are housebound and need a visit, please bring it to the attention of the practice staff and a referral will be made on your behalf.

-The Community nursing team is made of matrons, distict nurses, care co-ordinators and support staff.
+The Community nursing team is made of matrons, district nurses, care co-ordinators, health and well being support workers, health care assistants, physio, social worker and occupational therapists.